Judge sentences Bryan Kohberger to life in prison for murdering four University of Idaho students

-BOISE, Idaho — (AP) — Friends and relatives of four University of Idaho students murdered in their rental home by Bryan Kohberger delivered powerful statements of love, anguish and condemnation as his sentencing hearing began Wednesday.
+BOISE, Idaho — (AP) — Friends and relatives of four University of Idaho students murdered in their rental home by Bryan Kohberger delivered powerful statements of love, anguish and condemnation before a judge sentenced him Wednesday to life in prison without the possibility of parole.

 “This world was a better place with her in it,” Scott Laramie, the stepfather of Madison Mogen, told the court.
 "Karen and I are ordinary people, but we lived extraordinary lives because we had Maddie.”

-The father of Kaylee Goncalves taunted Kohberger for leaving his DNA behind and getting caught despite being a graduate student in criminology at nearby Washington State University at the time.
+The father of Kaylee Goncalves taunted Kohberger for leaving his DNA on a knife sheath left near Mogen's body and getting caught despite being a graduate student in criminology at nearby Washington State University at the time.

 “You were that careless, that foolish, that stupid,” Steve Goncalves said.
 “Master’s degree?
 You’re a joke.”

+The defendant pleaded guilty early this month, just weeks before his trial was to start, in a deal to avoid the death penalty, and the prosecutors and defense attorneys had agreed on the sentence.

 Kohberger broke into the home through a kitchen sliding door and brutally stabbed the four friends, who appeared to have no connection with him.
-No motive has been offered, and Kohberger chose not to speak at the hearing.
+It remains unclear why Kohberger did it.
+When given an opportunity to speak Wednesday, he told the judge, “I respectfully decline."

+Latah County Prosecutor Bill Thompson told the court before the sentencing that Kohberger would be led away in his orange jumpsuit with his wrists and ankles shackled, and that the prison door would close behind him forever.
+“That is the closure we seek,” he said.

+The in-court statements ranged from accounts of terror and anxiety to expressions of profound love, loss and fury.

-Dylan Mortenson, a roommate who told police of seeing a strange man with bushy eyebrows and a ski mask in the home that night, sobbed as she described how Kohberger, seated across the room in an orange jumpsuit, "took the light they carried into each room."
+Dylan Mortenson, a roommate who told police of seeing a strange man with bushy eyebrows and a ski mask in the home that night, sobbed as she described how Kohberger "took the light they carried into each room."

 “He is a hollow vessel, something less than human,” Mortenson said.
 "A body without empathy without remorse.”

-Mortenson and another surviving roommate, Bethany Funke, described crippling panic attacks and anxiety after the attack.
+Mortenson and another surviving roommate, Bethany Funke, described crippling panic attacks after the attack.

 “I slept in my parents’ room for almost a year, and had them double lock every door, set an alarm, and still check everywhere in the room just in case someone was hiding,” Funke wrote in a statement read by a friend.
 “I have not slept through a single night since this happened.
 I constantly wake up in panic, terrified someone is breaking in or someone is here to hurt me, or I’m about to lose someone else that I love.”

-Alivea Goncalves's voice didn’t waver as she asked Kohberger questions about the killings, including what her sister’s last words were.
-She drew applause after belittling Kohberger, who remained expressionless as she insulted him.
+Alivea Goncalves's voice didn’t waver as she asked Kohberger questions, including what her sister’s last words were.
+She drew applause after belittling Kohberger, who remained expressionless.

 “You didn’t win, you just exposed yourself as the coward you are," Alivea Goncalves said.
 "You’re a delusional, pathetic, hypochondriac loser.”

-Kohberger’s mother and sister also attended the hearing, sitting in the gallery near the defense table.
+Kohberger’s mother and sister sat in the gallery near the defense table.
 His mother quietly wept at times as the other parents described their grief.
 She sobbed briefly when Maddie Mogen’s grandmother said that her heart goes out to the other families, including Kohberger’s.

 Xana Kernodle’s aunt, Kim Kernodle, said she forgave Kohberger and asked him to call her from prison, hoping he would answer her lingering questions about the killings.